Risusagi/memory/README.md

 ## Features
 To-do list:
-* Rebuild columns of cards.
+* Add some more complications.

 ## Status
 Project is _in progress_.